Hi, I’m Jenni

 You are getting sleepy.
 You are getting verrrry sleepy.

 You want to read every blog post I write.
-You want to listen to every episode of my podcast.
-You want to support the site on Patreon so I’ll be able to spent more time bringing you amazing stories about royal women and their tiaras.
+You want to support the site on Patreon so I’ll be able to spend more time bringing you amazing stories about royal women and their tiaras.
 You want to tell your friends about this site so you can all talk about it together.

 When I snap my fingers, you’ll wake up and feel refreshed...and wonder where you can sign up for my mailing list.